Tools4everBV/Basic-Example-Target-Access-Control/README.md

 ## What's in the repo?

 This repo contains the following:
-- Source code for the 'EXAMPLE.API.Access.Control' in the `src` folder.
+- Source code for the 'EXAMPLE.API.Access.Control' API in the `src` folder.
-- Postman collection with all API calls and examples in the `assets` folder.
+- A swagger.yaml file with the api definitions that can be loaded in a swagger editor, so the definitions can be viewed without running the sample api.

 ## Table of contents
 - [Basic-Example-Target-Access-Control](#basic-example-target-access-control)